12th CBSE NCERT Political Science 2 Reasons for Congress Party Dominance in Early Elections

 B Bharatiya Jana Sangh

-C Communist Party of India (CPI)
+C Communist Party of India

-D Swatantra Party
+D Praja Socialist Party

 Answer